ScottSnow13/ScottSnow13/README.md

 **`Cyber Professional (Developer/Creator/Student)`**

 ### &nbsp;&nbsp;&nbsp;&nbsp;I am a cybersecurity professional with a B.S. in Cybersecurity and minor in Computer Science.
-I have four verified certifications GSEC, Cisco Ethical Hacker, M121, Introduction to MongoDB certifications, along with multiple known languages Mandarin, Korean, Japanese, and Spanish with OPIc scores.
+I have five verified certifications GCIH, GSEC, Cisco Ethical Hacker, M121, and Introduction to MongoDB certifications, along with multiple known languages Mandarin, Korean, Japanese, and Spanish with OPIc scores.
 I was a presenter at the Georgia Board of Regents University level, talking about cybersecurity learning, as well as a guest speaker at the UNG Cyber Advisory Council.
 I was also nominated to be the recipient of the 2024 Cyber Excellence Award from the University of North Georgia.

 ---